itprojects/InboxPager/README.md

 Port for SSL: 465

-Sometimes checking GMAIL too ofter (<10 minutes) may or may not block application access to account.
+Sometimes checking Gmail too often (<10 minutes) can cause blocked application access to an account.

-If you are using POP with gmail, make sure to first enable it from gmail's settings web interface via browser.
+If you are using POP with Gmail, make sure to enable it from Gmail's settings web interface via browser first.

 # OpenPGP Usage

-In order to use cryptographic services you need to install an app called OpenKeychain and make, or import, some pgp-keys.
+In order to use cryptographic services, you need to install an app called OpenKeychain and make, or import, some pgp-keys.
 OpenKeychain applies OpenPGP privacy/security to a given message, and the process is described below, or (better) just look at the screenshots.
-Sending inline messages in non-pgp/mime standard is not supported, but third party apps exist that can do that, through the system clipboard buffer.
+Sending inline messages in non-pgp/mime standard is not supported, but third party apps exist that can do that through the system clipboard buffer.

 IMPORTANT, for BCC messages:

-Encrypted blocks may show the recipients' encryption keys' id's.
-This may leak data, if you're using the blind carbon copy (BCC) message property.
+Encrypted blocks may show the ids of the recipients' encryption keys.
+This may leak data if you're using the blind carbon copy (BCC) message property.
 For example: a message is encrypted, Alice sends to Bob and Carol; Carol is a BCC, but Carol may also see the key id of Bob.

 ## Signed Clear Text

-Signing a clear, unencrypted message with a pgp key, that will be sent using pgp/mime.
-This option is for those want to be sure that a message was produced with a certain pgp key, the message contents are not encrypted.
-Can include attachments.
+Signing a clear, unencrypted message with a pgp key that will be sent using pgp/mime.
+This option is for those who want to be sure that a message was produced with a certain pgp key, but the message contents are not encrypted.
+It can include attachments.

 1. Click the padlock icon, this starts the pgp implementation.